Which Bakeware Is Right for You: Glass, Ceramic or Metal?

 Recommended Glass Bakeware

 Ceramic bakeware performs very similarly to glass.
 Thanks to its coating, it won’t leave any lingering flavors after washing.
-It also retains heat well, so your lasagna will stay bubbly hot on the dinner table.
+It also retains heat well, so your lasagna will stay bubbly hot on the counter.

 While glass and ceramic perform similarly and require similar care, you might want to choose ceramic dishes for their looks.
 Ceramic dishes come in a wide array of colors and patterns which can be a real highlight on the dinner table.